GTM Strategy for Startups: From First Customers to Scale

 Common Startup GTM Mistakes

-After working with dozens of startups on their GTM strategies, I've seen the same mistakes repeated with remarkable consistency.
-Here are the most damaging ones and how to avoid them.
+After working with dozens of startups, I see the same mistakes repeated with remarkable consistency.
+Here are the most damaging ones — and how to avoid them.

 Mistake 1: Hiring sales before the founder has sold